Place

 The arc running between Oxford, Milton Keynes and Cambridge is one of the fastest growing, productive and successful areas of the country, playing a crucial part in its economic prosperity.
 Estimates produced four years ago suggested that by keeping house building at the 2016 level of 14,000 a year the area might support around 335,000 new jobs to 2050, increasing economic output by around £85bn per annum; doubling the housebuilding rate increases that to around 1.1m new jobs and £163bn per annum.

 Affordable housing, integrated transport and other infrastructure are essential to maximising its potential as a global knowledge-intensive cluster, protecting its environment and securing new homes and jobs.
-This study recommended a new deal between government, local areas, and communities capable of supporting up to 1 million new homes by 2050.
-A new government spatial plan announced in February 2021 will adopt an arc-wide approach to planning, in line with the Commission’s recommendations.
+Our 2017 study recommended a new deal between government, local areas, and communities capable of supporting up to 1 million new homes by 2050.
+A subsequent government spatial plan announced in February 2021 included plans to adopt an arc-wide approach to planning, in line with the Commission’s recommendations.

 Headline recommendations